aaron-seq/HeartDiseasesPrediction/README.md

 - Input validation on both client and server
 - CORS configuration for allowed origins
-- Rate limiting on API endpoints (recommended for production)
+- Rate limiting recommended for production
 - Environment-based configuration for sensitive data
 - HTTPS enforcement in production
 - Regular dependency updates for security patches